#

 First Message

-for the Character, which shows them speaking in a long-winded manner. - Add a phrase in the character's Description Box such as "likes to talk a lot" or "very verbose speaker"
+for the Character, which shows them speaking in a long-winded manner.
+AI models can improve a lot when given guidance about the writing style you expect. - Add a phrase in the character's Description Box such as "likes to talk a lot" or "very verbose speaker"

 - Do the same thing for your